seanstrom/Essays/importance-of-values.md

   .catch (err) -> # do something with err
 ```

 First we'll redefine `readFile` to be a function that returns a pending value, or a **Promise**.
 Which makes the only arguments it takes in the file path.
-Once given the file path, `readfile` will return a **Promise**.
-Then when the operation is finished it will contain the file data.
-We then go one to use methods on the Promise value to access the results of the operation.
+Once given the file path, `readfile` will return a **Promise**, then when the operation is finished it will contain the file data.
+We go one to use the methods on the **Promise** to access the results of the operation.

 Now the important part here is that we're using **Promises** as the contract between the asynchronous work and the consumer of the asynchronous work.
 At this point we can go back to defining functions that take in values and return a value, this time with **Promises**.